egonw/create-bridgedb-metabolites/README.md

 This groovy script is loosly build on code developed by Martina Kutmon [1] and creates a Derby file for BridgeDB [2] for use in PathVisio, etc.

-The script has been tested with HMDB 3.0 [3] data from January 2013.
+The script has been tested with HMDB 3.6 [3], ChEBI 125, and Wikidata from April 2015.

 License
 -------